 This post continues the brief answers about male body and sexual issues begun in Frank Answers Briefly About Male Body Issues.
-That archived post was getting too long so I moved the questions and answers given in 2021 to this new post.
-More questions are invited as we continue into 2021.
-I’ll see if answers are available.
+That archived post was getting too long so I moved the questions and answers given in early 2021 to this new post.
+More questions are invited as we continue through 2021.
+I’ll see if I can answer them.
+Questions posted on the blog platform come to me anonymously.
+Comments on the answers are welcome.

 Erection on the Massage Table – May 6, 2021